DonnaYoung.org

 (Can choose from drawing 1a files1 at older, younger or make copies of pages 44-45)

-Have ready the markers, the duplication warm-up papers, and your elements chart.
-This time cover the names of the elements and see if the children can tell you what they are: dot, circle, straight line, curved line, and angle line.
+This time cover the names of the elements with your hand or a piece of paper and see if the children can tell you the names of the elements of shape: dot, circle, straight line, curved line, and angle line.
 If not, help them out.
-Then bring out the duplication warm-ups.
+After that, bring out the duplication warm-ups.

 E. Matching Warm-up - page 66-67

 You will need to make a set of the matching warm-ups for each child.
 Have your elements of contour shape chart ready and as usual, go over with the children.
 Then do your matching warm-up worksheets.
-If this lesson is too short, repeat a duplication warm-up since it is on the same "observation" theme.
+If this lesson is too short, repeat a duplication warm-up since it has the same "observation" theme.

 F. Mirror Image Warm-up - page 67